-Another method of thermal management is to use specific materials that have higher thermal conductivity properties, such as copper or aluminium, to dissipate heat more efficiently.
+Another method of thermal management is to use specific materials that have higher thermal conductivity properties, such as copper or aluminum, to dissipate heat more efficiently.
+For instance, LED lighting fixtures use aluminum as a heat sink material to dissipate the heat generated by the LED chips.
+This prevents the LEDs from overheating and extends their lifespan.
 Thermal interface materials (TIMs) can also be used to transfer heat away from the source.
 TIMs are materials that are placed between the component and the heat sink to improve thermal transfer and prevent overheating.

 Low thermal resistance designs

-Design components into your product with low thermal resistance is another option.
-This can be done by using low resistance materials or by designing the component so that it has a larger surface area for heat to dissipate.
-In the case of smartphones for example, a low thermal resistance design can help to dissipate heat generated by the battery and processor, which can help to prolong the battery life.
+Designing components for your product with low thermal resistance is another option.
+High-performance graphics cards for PC gaming often feature large heatsinks with multiple heat pipes.
+These designs offer a large surface area for heat dissipation, keeping the GPU temperatures low during intense gaming sessions.
+This can be done by using low-resistance materials or by designing the component so that it has a larger surface area for heat to dissipate.
+In the case of smartphones, for example, a low thermal resistance design can help to dissipate heat generated by the battery and processor, which can help to prolong the battery life.

-Thermal management can also include designing for thermal dissipation by providing proper ventilation, or by designing the system to operate under lower temperatures.
-In the case of data centres, proper ventilation and air conditioning systems are used to keep the temperature of the servers within safe limits, which helps to prevent damage and prolong the lifespan of the servers.
+Thermal management can also include designing for thermal dissipation by providing proper ventilation.
+For instance, home entertainment systems with multiple audio-visual components (AV receivers, gaming consoles, etc.) require proper ventilation to prevent overheating.
+They are often placed in dedicated AV cabinets with built-in fans and ventilation holes to maintain optimal operating temperatures.
+In the case of data centers, proper ventilation and air conditioning systems are used to keep the temperature of the servers within safe limits, which helps to prevent damage and prolong the lifespan of the servers.
 Like high-performance computers, liquid cooling systems can also be used to remove heat from the servers allowing them to run at higher speeds for longer periods of time.